GoLearnToCode/kiei925-spring17/workbook/final.md

 Late work will not be accepted.

+### Requirements

+* Build a small MVP of a concept product or service.
+* Your app should demonstrate:
+  * content for visitors
+  * user signup
+  * user-specific functionality

 ### How To Turn In Your Project

 Your final project must be contained in a workspace named *final* in your C9 account.
 You should use the `starting-point` repository as the initial clone url.